steadicat/attardi.org/gatsby/src/articles/pytorch-and-coreml.md

     return input_tensor
 ```

 Note that you can already use this to start training and running your neural network, before you put in any real data.
-It won’t learn anything useful, but at least you’ll know your architecture works before you put more work into curating and preprocessing your dataset.
+It won’t learn anything useful, but at least you’ll know your architecture works before you invest more time curating and preprocessing your dataset.

 Next we fill in the tensor with data: